This policy and associated guidance provide direction for appropriate use of computer systems, networks, and information at WashU.

 Violations of this policy may lead to disciplinary action up to and including termination under either the Human Resources corrective action process or the HIPAA Sanction policy.

-For questions about this policy, contact your school, department, or unit system manager or email Kevin Hardcastle, Chief Information Security Officer.
+For questions about this policy, contact your department, school, or unit system manager or email the Chief Information Security Officer.